bitwiseworks/python-os2/Doc/library/xml.etree.elementtree.rst

    optional parser instance.
 If not given, the standard :class:`XMLParser` parser is used.
 Returns an :class:`Element` instance.

+   .. versionadded:: 3.2

+.. function:: indent(tree, space="  ", level=0)

+   Appends whitespace to the subtree to indent the tree visually.
+   This can be used to generate pretty-printed XML output.
+   *tree* can be an Element or ElementTree.  *space* is the whitespace string that will be inserted for each indentation level, two space characters by default.
+For indenting partial subtrees inside of an already indented tree, pass the initial indentation level as *level*.

-   .. versionadded:: 2.7
+   .. versionadded:: 3.9

 .. function:: iselement(element)

-   Checks if an object appears to be a valid element object.  *element* is an element instance.
-Returns a true value if this is an element object.
+   Check if an object appears to be a valid element object.  *element* is an element instance.
+Return ``True`` if this is an element object.

 .. function:: iterparse(source, events=None, parser=None)

-   Parses an XML section into an element tree incrementally, and reports what's going on to the user.  *source* is a filename or file object containing XML data.  *events* is a list of events to report back.
-If omitted, only "end" events are reported.  *parser* is an optional parser instance.
-If not given, the standard :class:`XMLParser` parser is used.  *parser* is not supported by ``cElementTree``.
+   Parses an XML section into an element tree incrementally, and reports what's going on to the user.  *source* is a filename or :term:`file object` containing XML data.  *events* is a sequence of events to report back.
+The supported events are the strings ``"start"``, ``"end"``, ``"comment"``, ``"pi"``, ``"start-ns"`` and ``"end-ns"``
+   (the "ns" events are used to get detailed namespace information).
+If *events* is omitted, only ``"end"`` events are reported.
+   *parser* is an optional parser instance.
+If not given, the standard :class:`XMLParser` parser is used.  *parser* must be a subclass of :class:`XMLParser` and can only use the default :class:`TreeBuilder` as a target.
 Returns an :term:`iterator` providing ``(event, elem)`` pairs.

+   Note that while :func:`iterparse` builds the tree incrementally, it issues blocking reads on *source* (or the file it names).
+As such, it's unsuitable for applications where blocking reads can't be made.
+For fully non-blocking parsing, see :class:`XMLPullParser`.

    .. note::

       :func:`iterparse` only guarantees that it has seen the ">" character of a starting tag when it emits a "start" event, so the attributes are defined, but the contents of the text and tail attributes are undefined at that point.
-The same applies to the element children;
-      they may or may not be present.
+The same applies to the element children; they may or may not be present.

       If you need a fully populated element, look for "end" events instead.

+   .. deprecated:: 3.4
+      The *parser* argument.

+   .. versionchanged:: 3.8
+      The ``comment`` and ``pi`` events were added.

 .. function:: parse(source, parser=None)